|View Weekly Course Schedule||Other interesting links:|

 that automatically converts slash-slash (“

-To avoid having your submitted work rejected as “spam”, you can use CampusCruiser to send email to professors.
-(This doesn't always work either!)
+To avoid having your submitted work rejected as “spam”, you can use Hawkmail365 to send email to professors.
+This doesn't always work either!
+If you are having difficulties with this email address, ask me for an alternate email address you can use.

 If you have an email problem, you may turn in a printout instead.
 Be sure your name is clearly written on the top of any pages turned in.
 Please staple multiple pages together (at the upper left).